Not everyone has unlimited funds for a marketing budget.

 Live video content is growing at a faster rate than other forms of online videos.

-Research shows 80% of consumers prefer watching a live video from a business as opposed to reading a blog post.
-Plus, 82% of consumers say they would rather watch a live video than read a post from a brand on social media.
+Research shows that 91% of consumers prefer watching a live video from a business instead of reading a blog post.

-You can give your customers exactly what they want without having to spend much money doing it.
+You can give your customers exactly what they want without spending much money doing it.

 Marketing doesn’t have to be expensive.
 There are plenty of ways for you to promote your brand without emptying your bank account.